Stacking Planter FAQ's

 - Strong buffers against any prolonged moisture loss

-- Almost no electricity usage as there is no water pump required
+- Almost no power usage required

 Vertical farming with hydroponic technologies are expanding rapidly all across the world due to increased urban farming demands and production needs.